-In accordance with Executive Order 12898, the CEQ issued guidance for federal agencies to make achieving environmental justice part of their mission by identifying and addressing disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority and low-income populations.
+In accordance with EO 12898, the CEQ issued guidance for federal agencies to make achieving environmental justice part of their mission by identifying and addressing disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority and low-income populations.
 FAA Order 1050.1F, which is consistent with U.S. DOT Order 56.10 on Environmental Justice, establishes the requirements for assessing environmental justice impacts.
 Under EO 13045, Protection of Children from Environmental Health Risks and Safety Risks, dated April 21, 1997, federal agencies are encouraged to consider potential impacts of proposed actions on the safety or environmental health of children.

 As described in detail in the KSC PEIS (NASA 2016), the population inhabiting the Region of Influence (ROI) for the Proposed Action (Brevard County and Volusia County) is not comprised of greater than 50% minorities and does not exceed the percentage of minorities as compared to the rest of Florida.
 In addition, the poverty level coupled with median household income levels are lower or comparable to the rest of Florida, and the majority of the population is living well above the poverty level as defined by the U.S. Department of Health and Human Services.
-Therefore, disproportionate impacts to either minorities or low-income residents in the ROI would not occur.

-The nearest location containing a moderate concentration of children is the KSC Child Development Center, located approximately 6.4 to 12.8 km (4 to 8 miles) away from the Proposed Action sites.
+The nearest location containing a moderate concentration of children is the KSC Child Development Center, located approximately 6 to 13 km (4 to 8 mi) away from the Proposed Action site.
 This is a child care center and pre-school service available for children ages six weeks to five years old.
 There are no other schools, daycare facilities, playgrounds, or other places where children are concentrated within KSC.

 The FAA has not established a significance threshold for environmental justice and children's environmental health and safety.
 However, FAA Order 1050.1F identifies factors to consider when evaluating impacts (see Section 3.13.2).
-As described in detail in the KSC PEIS (NASA 2016), the population inhabiting the Region of Influence (ROI) for the Proposed Action (Brevard County and Volusia County) is not comprised of greater than 50% minorities and does not exceed the percentage of minorities as compared to the rest of Florida.
-In addition, the poverty level coupled with median household income levels are lower or comparable to the rest of Florida, and the majority of the population is living well above the poverty level as defined by the U.S. Department of Health and Human Services.
-Therefore, disproportionate impacts to either minorities or low-income residents in the ROI would not occur.
+Disproportionate impacts to either minorities or low-income residents in the ROI are not expected to occur.

 Impacts to children's environmental health and safety were evaluated in terms of the potential for high and adverse environmental consequences resulting from the project to disproportionately affect children.
-The only location where children are concentrated in the vicinity of the project area is at the KSC Child Development Center, which is approximately 6 to 13 km (4 to 8 mi) from the proposed site locations.
+The only location where children are concentrated in the vicinity of the project area is at the KSC Child Development Center, which is approximately 6 to 13 km (4 to 8 mi) from the proposed site location.
 Children at the Center may be exposed to increased noise levels during launches.
 However, noise levels are expected to be short in duration and greatly diminished at that distance from the launch pads.
 Therefore, the Proposed Action would not pose disproportionately high or adverse impacts to children's environmental health or safety.
-The No Action Alternative would not impact children.